lucylittles/CreativeCoding_oF_F15/Project 2/READMe.md

 * I created a series of textures, that I integrated into the software Isadora via Syphon

 * I am still having difficulty with the Syphon addon and I can only get the code to run from the examples folder - if I move it elsewhere it looses the link to the Syphon.h file.
-I have have links to sights about how to fix this but I have not been able to make it work yet.
+I have links to some sites with info about how to fix this but I have not been able to make it work yet.

 * The code included here does not have the full Syphon code.
-I am not sure how to get the exmamples uploaded to my GitHub since they are in a different directory.
+I am not sure how to get the examples uploaded to my GitHub since they are in a different directory.

-* If I make the debugs into little appps, they still run in Isadora - these are inclded in the folder labelled Apps.
+* If I make the debugs into little apps, they still run in Isadora - these are inclded in the folder labelled Apps.